nansencenter/DAPPER/README.md

 #### *Either*: Install as library

-*Do you simply want to run a script that requires DAPPER?* Then
+*Do you just want to run a script that requires DAPPER?* Then

 - If the script comes with a `requirements.txt` file, then do
   `pip install -r path/to/requirements.txt`.